englekk/handbook-docs/Fuse/03 - UI Components.md

 Valid settings for `AllowedScrollDirections` include `Horizontal`, `Both` and `Vertical` (default). <!--TODO: Check that this is true.
 There are also a bunch of AllowedScrollDirections in the enum I believe are not used -->

+ScrollView also exposes a JavaScript API, which is documented @(JS-ScrollView:here).

 > ### $(ScrollingAnimation)

 It is possible to animate properties based on absolute `ScrollView` position.
 For example, let's remove a top ledge as a `ScrollView` scrolls down: